Azure/java-aks-aca-dapr-workshop/docs/modules/3-Module/index.md

+---
+title: Assignment 3 - Using Dapr for pub/sub with RabbitMQ
+has_children: false
+nav_order: 5
+---

 # Assignment 3 - Using Dapr for pub/sub with RabbitMQ

 Stop Simulation, TrafficControlService and FineCollectionService, and VehicleRegistrationService by pressing Crtl-C in the respective terminal windows.